 Your teeth discolor with time.
 Many factors lead to this.
 Foods and drinks you take are the primary contributors.
 Your teeth discolor even faster if you take tobacco either through smoking or chewing.
 That’s not all; genetics can also lead to teeth discoloration.

 If you don’t remove the plaque through brushing and flossing, it develops to form calculus.
 Calculus is what is known by many as tartar.
 Tartar affects the color of your teeth.

 Some antibiotics can lead to teeth discoloration.
 The stains usually occur under the surface of your teeth.
 This staining can also be caused by cracks in your teeth which can absorb stains.

 The natural color of your teeth is “set” at birth.
 This means that teeth whitening products cannot change the color of your teeth; they can only remove stains.

-In-office teeth whitening near you, is the most preferred option of teeth bleaching.
+In-office teeth whitening near you is the most preferred option for teeth bleaching.
 A professional cleaning can even lighten your Getty from the natural shade.
 Hydrogen peroxide is usually the active ingredient used during this treatment.
 The hydrogen peroxide is broken down, and oxygen gets to your enamel, which makes the color of your teeth lighter.